Origin (band): Antithesis

 In February and March 2007, Origin played in Europe with label mates Misery Index and Necrophagist, as well as newly signed fellow Topeka locals Diskreet.
 After the end of this tour, Jeremy Turner rejoined Origin and the band began to work on its next album.
 They finished recording in February 2008, and the resulting album, Antithesis, was released April 1, 2008, and peaked at No. 21 on the Billboard Top Heatseekers chart.
 The band released a music video for the Antithesis song "Finite" on May 23, 2008.
 The video began to be shown on television the next day, premiering on MTV2's Headbangers Ball.

 Entity

 The band went to record their fifth album, Entity, as a trio of Paul Ryan, Mike Flores and John Longstreth.
 Vocals were done by Ryan and Flores as vocalist James Lee was ejected from the band in late 2010.
 Lee later went on to join Minnesota based death metal band Face of Oblivion.
 In 2010, the band signed to German-based Nuclear Blast Records and recorded their debut for the label in November.
 After releasing Entity, Origin recruited Jason Keyser of Skinless for vocal duties.
 The band embarked on a tour with Hate Eternal, Vital Remains and Abysmal Dawn in North America.
 Soon after, Origin left to tour Europe with Psycroptic and Leng Tch'e.
 The band also headlined the American "Occupation Domination" tour along with Cattle Decapitation, Decrepit Birth, Aborted, Rings of Saturn and Battlecross in 2012.

+Musical style

+The band has been noted for its technical skill, utilizing techniques such as blast beats and arpeggios and sweep picking on both the guitars and the bass guitar.
+Their songs often have odd time signatures as well.